TomJamesGray/self-todo/README.md

 ![Todos](todos.png)
 ## A simple self hosted todo list

-The main point of this repo is to provide the api however it also contains a client which can be invoked by running src/main.py however this client is somewhat limited but is still functional
+self-todo is a self-hosted todo lists manager that makes use of oursql3 to access a sql server with the todos, it has a simple web frontend and a command line client

 ### Dependencies:
 * mysql-server